 Directly across the Arade estuary, and accessible via a short ferry ride from Portimão, lies the old fishing village of Ferragudo.
 With a pretty harbor and dozens of great seafood restaurants, plus easy access to some of the region’s nicest local beaches, it’s a great place to spend half a day.

 For a more energetic alternative, take a shuttle bus out to Slide and Splash, a huge water park five miles from Praia da Rocha.
-Open from the end of March to the start of November, it’s expensive by Portuguese standards at 27 euros for adults and 20 euros for seniors and children aged 4–10, plus 7 euros return for the bus, but you easily get a full day’s entertainment for your money.
+Open from early April to the end of October, it’s expensive by Portuguese standards at 27 euros for adults and 20 euros for seniors and children aged 4–10, plus 7 euros return for the bus, but you easily get a full day’s entertainment for your money.

 Finally, you can get a feel for local history by taking a bus or boat trip to Silves, the fortified former capital of the region.
 Once an important trading post and defensive stronghold against invaders, it’s now a sleepy town that’s dominated by a huge red-brick castle and Gothic cathedral.
 The oldest parts haven’t changed much in half a millennium, and couldn’t be more different to the resorts along the coast.